 Introspect and know if your bond with this person is blocking that you have with your spouse.

-You tend to find home in your emotional partner.
-This person is comforting and soothing for your emotional needs and fulfils those just the way you want.
+You tend to find home in your emotional partner and extramarital affair.
+This person is comforting and soothing for your emotional needs and fulfills those just the way you want.
 It is most likely that your disgust with your home life is increased and you find his/her company calming.

 7. The final decision

 An emotional affair can turn so serious that it could lead to a breakdown of a marriage.
-A classic example of that is what was shown in the film Lunch Box.
-They had not even seen each other but they connected so strongly through letters hidden in a lunchbox that the woman wanted to leave home and start a new life with this man who was way older to her.
+A classic example of that is what was shown in the Bollywood film Lunch Box.
+The two characters had not even seen each other but they connected so strongly through letters hidden in a lunchbox that the woman wanted to leave home and start a new life with this man who was way older than her.

 Sometimes emotional affairs can also fizzle out.
 But unlike sexual relationships, emotional affairs are stronger and hence last much longer and have more serious consequences.